fedecaselli/Bug-Tracker/README.md

 ### Automatic Tag Generation

-The system can automatically suggest tags based on issue content:
+The system can automatically suggest tags based on issue content by analyzing title, description, and logs:

 ```python
 # Keywords are analyzed from title, description, and logs